lordofwizard/bhejde/README.md

 - `names`: This dependency is used to generate random commit messages.
 You can find more information about this crate [here](https://crates.io/crates/names).

+- `colored`: This crate is used to add color to the output of the tool.
+You can find more information about this crate [here](https://crates.io/crates/colored).

 - `std::os`: This module is part of the Rust standard library and is used for interacting with the operating system.
 It is used in this project for handling process exit codes.

 ## License